pafortin/FreeSourcingTools/README.md

+#🌍 Global Introduction

+Bookmarklets are tiny programs saved as browser bookmarks.
+They may look scary because they start with a long line of javascript:..., but there’s nothing to fear — they’re just small snippets of code you run directly in your browser.

+They’re extremely simple to use: you drag the link into your bookmarks bar, click it, and the tool appears.
+No installation, no plugins, no admin rights.
+It works on any browser (Chrome, Edge, Firefox, Safari…) and always uses the font and style of your computer — one of the advantages of this lightweight approach.

+For recruiters and sourcers, bookmarklets are a practical way to save time and bypass unnecessary friction.
+In fact, they can sometimes even help you work around internal IT or DSI restrictions, since you don’t need to install anything on your machine.

 # 🔍 Googlizer_LinkedINazer

 A simple bookmarklet to quickly generate Google or LinkedIn profile searches from a list of names (or selected text) — and open them in bulk.